Meet The Team

 Wendy wanted to be a physio from the age of 14 and really loves her work.
 She attends regular courses and conferences to keep her skills up to date and enjoys networking with other physios around the UK.
 Wendy is a firm believer that physiotherapy should not be boring.
 She believes sessions should be good fun for all those involved so that the children are not necessarily aware of how hard they are working.
 She finds this also encourages compliance whilst being of maximum benefit.

-She has been very aware that every case has been different and likes the fact that she is part of a team that can work in different ways to tailor a bespoke service for each of the families she works with.
+She is aware that every case has been different and likes the fact that she is part of a team that can work in different ways to tailor a bespoke service for each of the families she works with.
+Wendy believes in constantly pushing forwards and questioning current practice.
+She is a keen advocate of prevention and early intervention and has researched and developed the Storycises™ programme with her colleague Jane, which has been developed to help establish essential foundation motor skills in children.

 Jane graduated from Southampton University in 2003 and has worked with children since 2005.
 She spent 13 years in the NHS as a physio (10 as a paediatric physio) and before that, 10 years as a paramedic.
 She is a member of the Chartered Society of Physiotherapy and with the Health Professions Council as a state registered physiotherapist.